 At-Will Employment and Wrongful Termination

-In general, an at-will employment relationship means that either the employer or the employee can end the relationship at any time.
-The party ending the relationship can do it with or without prior notice and for any reason (or no reason).
-Employment relationships are presumed to be "at-will" in all U.S. states except Montana.
+Generally, an at-will employment relationship means that either party can end the relationship without prior notice and for any reason (or no reason) at all.
+All U.S. states are at-will employment states except Montana.

-At-will employment seems to give employers free reign to fire employees.
-But the "wrongful termination" exception to at-will employment gives employees some protection.
+At-will employment gives employers free rein to fire employees.
+However, the wrongful termination exception to at-will employment gives employees some protection.

 - A state's public policy